Becoming an Undergraduate Music Major

 Submit your online Audition Request through Acceptd including all required submissions outlined below based on your degree program.
 NOTE: Live auditions are preferred; however, if auditioning in person is not possible due to geographic distance from campus (out-of-state/international), select Media Only as your audition date.
 Then, attach a recorded video audition of the materials required by your instrument/voice part (see step 3) to your Audition Application Media tab.

 Select your music based on the Audition Requirements for your primary instrument or voice part indicated in your application.
 BS - Sound Recording Technology and BM - Performance (Composition) applicants are required to complete an audition on their primary instrument or voice part in addition to their pre-screen video/portfolio submission.

 - 9:15am: Auditions and SRT Interviews begin

-- 9:30am: A parent/guardian question and answer session with the School of Music Director and Administrative Assistant
+- 9:30am: Parent/guardian question and answer session with the School of Music Director and Administrative Assistant

-For the faculty you will complete your performance audition on your primary instrument for studio/degree plan acceptance consideration.
-If you are auditioning for Fall 2018 acceptance you will also be considered for School of Music scholarships at the same time (no additional application/procedure is required).
+You will complete your performance audition for the faculty on your primary instrument/voice part for studio/degree plan acceptance consideration.
+If you are auditioning for Fall 2019 acceptance you will also be considered for School of Music scholarships at the same time (no additional application/procedure is required).